-- I. Shelter in place is useful when evacuation is not an option.
+I. Shelter in place is useful when evacuation is not an option.
 Refuge is sought in an interior room with few or no windows.
 It may be necessary to shelter in place following the intentional or accidental release of chemical, biological, or radiological contaminants into the environment.
-Shelter in place may also be necessary in the event of a hostile intruder on campus.
-Shelter in place procedures will be initiated through the various notification systems used by Saint Anselm College. - 1.
-Stop classes and/or other operations in the building.
+Shelter in place may also be necessary in the event of a hostile intruder on campus, or an impending severe weather event.
+Shelter in place procedures will be initiated through the various notification systems used by Saint Anselm College.

-- 2. If there are visitors in the building, provide for their safety by asking them to stay-not leave. - 3.
-When public safety officials provide directions to shelter in place, they want everyone to take these steps immediately: - a.
+- 1. Stop classes and/or other operations in the building. - 2.
+If there are visitors in the building, provide for their safety by asking them to stay-not leave. - When public safety officials provide directions to shelter in place, they want everyone to take these steps immediately: a.
 Close and lock all doors, windows, and other openings to the outside. - b.
-If necessary/possible, turn off heating or cooling system. - c.
-Select interior room(s) above the ground floor with the fewest windows and vents.
-The room(s) should be large enough for everyone to sit comfortably and quietly.
-Use multiple rooms if necessary. - 4.
-Lock the door to any rooms being used and draw the curtains/shades or cover the windows. - a) You should not be visible from the outside or from the corridor. - b) Ideally, choose room(s) with hardwired telephones as cellular networks may be unavailable.
-Use these phones to report any emergencies. - c) Stay away from windows and doors. - d) Monitor the SAC Alerts Emergency Notification System and the College Web site for updates and information - 5.
-In the event of a hostile intruder, remain absolutely quiet and follow steps outlined in the Hostile Intruder/Active Shooter section. - Remain calm and await further instructions. - 7.
+If necessary/possible, turn off heating or cooling system. - Select interior room(s) above the ground floor with the fewest windows and vents.
+Lock the door to any rooms being used and draw the curtains/shades or cover the windows. - a) Ideally, choose room(s) with hardwired telephones as cellular networks may be unavailable.
+Use these phones to report any emergencies. - b) Stay away from windows and doors. - c) Monitor the SAC Alerts Emergency Notification System and the College Web site for updates and information.

+- 5. In the event of a hostile intruder, remain absolutely quiet and follow steps outlined in the Hostile Intruder/Active Shooter section. - 6.
+Remain calm and await further instructions. - 7.
 DO NOT leave the room until directed to do so by a public safety official and report to the Incident Command Post